Royal Skousen

-Royal Jon Skousen (/ˈskaʊsən/; born August 5, 1945) is a retired professor of linguistics and English at Brigham Young University (BYU), where he is editor of the Book of Mormon Critical Text Project.
+Royal Jon Skousen (/ˈskaʊsən/; born August 5, 1945) is an American linguist and retired professor of linguistics and English at Brigham Young University (BYU), where he is editor of the Book of Mormon Critical Text Project.
 He is "the leading expert on the textual history of the Book of Mormon" and the founder of the analogical modeling approach to language modeling.

 Early life

 Skousen was born in Cleveland, Ohio, to Leroy Bentley Skousen and Helen Louise Skousen, a Latter-day Saint family and was one of eleven children.
 He is a nephew to W. Cleon Skousen.
 He graduated from Sunset High School in Beaverton, Oregon.

 Skousen's father unexpectedly died from lung cancer in 1964 despite never having smoked.

 Skousen served as an LDS missionary in Finland from 1965 to 1967.

 Studies

 Skousen received his B.A. degree from BYU, with a major in English and a minor in mathematics.
 Skousen went on to study linguistics at the University of Illinois at Urbana-Champaign, earning his Ph.D. degree there in 1972.